 - We represented a national insurance company that was sued as a claims administrator for a long term disability plan that was governed by ERISA.
 Following a review of the administrative record, the court ruled in favor of the insurance company.

 - We sought and obtained certiorari—and an 8–1 reversal—from the U.S. Supreme Court on behalf of our client, the shareholder of a corporation that had an ERISA judgment imposed on it in an earlier federal case.
 The plaintiffs sought to force our client to pay the judgment for benefits owed by the company’s plan.
 We persuaded the Supreme Court that there is no ancillary federal jurisdiction over a suit filed to collect a federal judgment from a party other than the judgment debtor.

 J. Theodore (Ted) Gentry

 Ted Gentry focuses his practice on counseling colleges and universities and on appellate litigation.
 Ted’s career handling complex litigation gives him valuable insights into the ways that today’s decisions affect tomorrow’s disputes.
-Ted has served education clients for over two decades, and has extensive appellate experience, including cases before the South Carolina Court of Appeals,…
+Ted has served education clients for three decades, and has extensive appellate experience, including cases before the South Carolina Court of Appeals, the…